SkyeM33/3D-FPS/README.md

-# Exercise 5.1—FPS
+# 3D FPS

-Exercise for MSCH-C220
+Project for MSCH-C220

-The first Godot 3D exercise, a simple first-person-controlled character.
+A 3D first person shooter-like game

 ## Implementation

 Built using Godot 4.1.1

-The shotgun model is from the [Weapon Pack](https://kenney.nl/assets/weapon-pack) at kenney.nl.
+## What Makes this a Game

 ## References

-None

 ## Future Development

-None
+Characters to be added, more terrain and an end to the maze to be added, and many more features and a storyline.

 ## Created by